Help your book sales with these 5 easy author book marketing tips.

 Yes, if you are an author, you should have your books listed on your Linkedin profile.

 Try to think of where your target audience might visit.
 Then give them the chance to discover your book.
 This is by far the most effective marketing tactic.

 Always think book discovery and forget all about bookselling.

-There are very limited ways to sell a book, but there are absolutely unlimited opportunities to make your book more discoverable.
+There are very limited ways to sell a book.
+But there are absolutely unlimited opportunities to make your book more discoverable.

-So keep looking for these new opportunities in your marketing efforts, and not at your sales dashboard.
+Keep looking for these new opportunities in your marketing efforts, and not at your sales dashboard.

 Concentrate on using these 5 easy book marketing ideas to increase your book’s discoverability.
 You can save yourself a lot of wasted time and energy.

 I started my working life as a lithographer and spent over 30 years in the printing and publishing business.

 Originally from Australia, I moved to Switzerland 20 years ago.
 My days are spent teaching English, writing and wrestling with technology while enjoying my glorious view of Lake Geneva and the Alps.